ChadCalcote/TasteWaste/README.md

 ## Frontend Overview
 The front end is an original design aiming for a modern website with original styling.
 I implemented a custom component library for all restaurants, reviews, and users to keep styling the same and DRY up the code base.

-To render out the unique rating for each restaurant, I had to make an API call to fetch all the reviews from that restaurant and construct a function that calculated the average of all of the ratings from those reviews.
+To render out the unique rating for each restaurant, I had to make an API call to fetch all the reviews from that restaurant and construct a function that calculated the average of all of the ratings from those reviews:

 <img width="852" alt="TasteWaste" src="https://user-images.githubusercontent.com/65975008/110406263-2bbc7c80-803f-11eb-9df9-b28b9109d997.png">